arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_conditionals_loops.md

 That is our clip pretty much done!
 We can export it to STL now, and prepare it for printing with Cura.
-Or publish it om <http://www.thingiverse.com>.
+Or publish it on <http://www.thingiverse.com>.
 The variables at the top of the script - which plug directly into the API of Thingiverse's web setup - makes it easy for anyone to make any clip they would want.
 Documentation around the Thingiverse "Customizer" API is at <http://customizer.makerbot.com/docs>.